lindstrom-j/mongo_objects/docs/source/index.rst

 Installation
 ------------

-Install from PyPI.
+Install from `PyPI <https://pypi.org/project/mongo-objects>`_.
 We recommend installing into the virtual environment for your Python project.::

     pip install mongo_objects

+The source code is also available `GitHub <https://github.com/lindstrom-j/mongo_objects>`_.

 Getting Started
 ---------------